 Not a good next door neighbor

 Evidence suggests that living near a factory farm decreases basic quality of life.
-Strong odors force residents to keep their windows closed and stay in their homes constantly, depriving them of spending time outdoors.
-To make matters worse, the odor isn’t only offensive; it’s harmful.
+Strong odors force residents to keep their windows closed and stay in their homes, depriving them of spending time outdoors.
+To make matters worse, the odor isn’t only offensive.
+It’s harmful.
 The odors emitted from factory farms, especially hog farms, contain hydrogen sulfide, a gas that can cause flu-like symptoms in humans and has even been linked to brain damage.
-A 2003 survey given to a group of rural Iowans reported that after living near a pig farm, they would rather be neighboring a prison, landfill or sewage treatment plant instead.
+A 2003 survey given to a group of rural Iowans reported that after living near a pig farm, they would rather be neighboring a prison, landfill, or sewage treatment plant instead.
 Emerging studies are showing that people next to factory farms are at higher risk for respiratory problems, neurobehavioral disorders, and mental illnesses.
-In one study, residents outside of a large hog farm reported high instances of headaches, running noses, diarrhea, coughing, sore throat and burning eyes.
+In one study, residents outside a large hog farm reported high instances of headaches, running noses, diarrhea, coughing, sore throat, and burning eyes.

 Housing so many animals in such close quarters requires strong antibiotics to manage potential disease.
 Additionally, antibiotics are given to animals to make them grow faster, resulting in more “product” in a shorter time period.
 The problem is that these antibiotics are being passed on to the population through consumption and animal waste, contributing to antibiotic resistance that results in 2 million infections each year.
 According to the National Academy of Sciences, “For the United States as a whole, the American Society for Microbiology estimated in 1995 that health care costs associated with treatment of resistant infections amounted to more than $4 billion annually.
 And this figure significantly underestimates the actual cost of resistance, since it includes only direct healthcare costs and excludes an array of other costs, such as lost lives and lost workdays.”